 - Download the app and install it on any device you use to stream Netflix.
 Remember: there’s no connection limit, so feel free to stay logged in on all of your devices.

-- Connect to one of Surfshark’s servers in the appropriate country.
+- Connect to one of Surfshark’s servers in your home country.

 - Visit Netflix and try playing something.
 If all goes well, the video should begin immediately.
 If not, you might want to clear your cookies before trying again.

 Important: Netflix is constantly upgrading its VPN-detection features, which means that occasionally, VPN providers that worked previously may be temporarily blocked.
 There is some good news, though: these issues are usually resolved quite quickly and they rarely affect every major service.
-If you’re having difficulty accessing Netflix with Surfshark, we recommend using ExpressVPN, a similarly powerful service that excels at unblocking stubborn streaming platforms abroad.
+If you’re having difficulty streaming Netflix with Surfshark, we recommend using ExpressVPN, a similarly powerful service that works exceptionally well with Netflix.

-We tested Surfshark against 30 regional Netflix libraries and found that it was able to unblock six: Australia, Canada, India, Japan, the UK, and the US.
+Our international research team tested Surfshark against 30 regional Netflix libraries and found that it was able to securely access over a dozen including Australia, Canada, India, Japan, the UK, and the US.
 In many cases, these were accessible via both a web browser and the mobile app, although there were a few instances where the mobile apps refused to load (see the table below).